-But what, exactly, do you need for a new puppy?
+On average, bringing home a new puppy can cost parents between $1,050-$4,480 in the first year, according to Rover’s Cost of Pet Parenthood Survey.
+The range may seem like a lot, but many of the costs are one-time spends.
+But what, exactly, does that cost include?
 Let’s take a look at everything you need to do, buy, and prepare for as you get ready to bring your puppy home for the first time.

-Once you decide to get your puppy, the very first thing you need to do is make sure that your home is ready for your new addition.
+Once you decide to get your puppy, the very first thing you need to do is look into new puppy supplies that’ll get your home ready.

 Puppies are naturally curious, and they have a tendency to get into everything—including things they shouldn’t.
 Puppy proofing your home is a must, both to protect your new dog and to protect your home!

-Invest in a few dog gates that allow you to block off doorways and keep your new puppy contained to a certain area of your home.
-That way, you can keep an eye on your dog and make sure he’s not only safe but isn’t getting into any mischief (like chewing on your favorite pair of shoes!).
+Invest in a puppy playpen or some dog gates that allow you to block off doorways and keep your new puppy contained to a certain area of your home.
+That way, you can keep an eye on your dog and make sure he’s not only safe but isn’t getting into any mischief (like chewing on your favorite pair of shoes).

 Remember—your new puppy won’t be able to identify any safety hazards, so it’s up to you to remove them from your home before your puppy arrives.

-Once you’ve puppy-proofed your home, it’s time to stock up on the basics your new dog will need to be happy, healthy, and comfortable.
+Once you’ve puppy-proofed your home, it’s time to stock up on the new puppy supplies your dog will need to be happy, healthy, and comfortable.

 Here are some of the essential items you’ll need to get before you bring home your new puppy:

 - Dog crate.
-When you first get your puppy, chances are, they’re not going to be housebroken.
-Crate training is a great way to not only help your dog learn house rules (and where and when to use the potty), but it can also be a great way to help them feel safe and comfortable in their new home.
+When you first get your puppy, chances are they’re not going to be housebroken.
+Crate training is a great way to not only help your dog learn house rules (and where and when to use the potty) but give them a way to feel safe and comfortable in their new home.
 Just make sure to buy a crate that your puppy can grow into!
 When choosing a crate, buy based on how large your dog will be when fully grown—not how big he is now as a puppy.
+Cost: $10-330

 - Dog collar, leash, poop bags, and a poop bag holder.
-Want to take your new puppy on a walk!
-You’ll need some supplies!
-An adjustable dog collar, sturdy leash, poop bags, and a poop bag holder are all must-haves before you head out on your first walk.
+Want to take your new puppy on a walk?
+You’ll need some supplies, including an adjustable dog collar, sturdy leash, poop bags, and a poop bag holder are all must-haves before you head out on your first walk.
+Cost: $10-150

 If you have other pets, you likely already have a vet on speed dial.
 If not, do your research, find a reputable vet in your area, and call for more information about their services.
 Once you find a vet you like, schedule an appointment and bring your puppy in for his very first check-up.

 As mentioned, you need to find a vet for your new puppy.
-And if you want your puppy to grow up to be a well-adjusted, well-behaved dog, you’re probably going to need to find a dog trainer, too.
+And if you want your puppy to grow up to be a well-adjusted, well-behaved dog, it’s not a bad idea to find a dog trainer, too.

 Before you commit to working with a trainer, it’s important to make sure they’re the right fit for you and your new dog.
-Make sure to ask about their training style (you want to work with a trainer who uses positive reinforcement to train your dog, not punishment!) and for referrals to other clients.
-That way, you can get the inside scoop on how effective they are at puppy training before you sign up for a training lesson!
+Ask about their training style—you want to work with a trainer who uses positive reinforcement to train your dog, not punishment.
+Referrals to other clients are a good idea too, since they’ll help you can get the inside scoop on how effective someone is at puppy training before you sign up.

 Puppies are playful—and you want to make sure you engage that sense of play with plenty of fun toys!

 - Puzzle toys.
-Puppies are curious—and these toys are a great way to engage their curiosity (and brain!) and challenge them to solve a fun puzzle.
+Puppies are curious—and these toys are a great way to engage their curiosity, develop their skills, and challenge them to solve a fun puzzle.

 - Chase toys.
 If your new puppy loves to run, chase toys are a great way to help them work off that energy and have fun at the same time!